greatAndSimple/caroussel/README.md

-A simple caroussel in react
+A simple caroussel in react for users

 # Getting Started with Create React App